ShotSpotter Inc. (SSTI) and Adobe Inc. (NASDAQ:ADBE) Contrasting side by side | New Business Observer

 Liquidity

-ShotSpotter Inc.’s Current Ratio is 1.3 while its Quick Ratio is 1.3.
-On the competitive side is, Adobe Inc. which has a 0.7 Current Ratio and a 0.7 Quick Ratio.
-ShotSpotter Inc. is better positioned to pay off short and long-term obligations compared to Adobe Inc.
+The Current Ratio and a Quick Ratio of ShotSpotter Inc. are 1.3 and 1.3.
+Competitively, Adobe Inc. has 0.7 and 0.7 for Current and Quick Ratio.
+ShotSpotter Inc.’s better ability to pay short and long-term obligations than Adobe Inc.

 |Sell Ratings